-- Experiencing the Spirit/Staying Gold: "A" Honor Roll includes the names of all students who have obtained grades 92% or above in all academic subjects and have no grades lower than an A for both quarters in the semester. - Learning the Spirit/Beyond the Red: "AB" Honor Roll includes the names of all the students who have obtained at least 84% in all academic subjects and have no grades lower than a B for both quarters in the semester. - Discovering the Spirit/Reaching for a Purpose: Honor Roll in one quarter during the semester. - Any student's conduct grade below a C is not eligible for Honor Roll. - Any student in a class with a grading scale of "S-" will not be eligible for Honor Roll. - Students must maintain satisfactory behavior to receive any honor roll.
+- Experiencing the Spirit/Staying Gold: "A" Honor Roll includes the names of all students who have obtained grades 92% or above in all academic subjects and have no grades lower than an A for both quarters in the semester. - Learning the Spirit/Beyond the Red: "AB" Honor Roll includes the names of all the students who have obtained at least 84% in all academic subjects and have no grades lower than a B for both quarters in the semester. - Discovering the Spirit/Reaching for a Purpose: Honor Roll in one quarter during the semester. - Any student in a class with a grading scale of "S-" will not be eligible for Honor Roll. - Students must maintain satisfactory behavior to receive any honor roll. - Any student's conduct grade below a C is not eligible for Honor Roll. - If a student has earned in school suspension during the grading period, they will not be eligible for any honor roll.